Jump to

 Average SSI payments in North Carolina

-The maximum amount you can receive per month from SSI in 2023 is $914.
+The maximum amount you can receive per month from SSI in 2024 is $943.
 How much you get is that maximum amount minus the value of your other income.
-The average SSI payment for blind and disabled people in North Carolina was $609.14 in December 2022.
+According to the latest data from the SSA, the average SSI payment for blind and disabled people in North Carolina was $609.14 in December 2022.

 How to find a disability lawyer in North Carolina